apache/trafficcontrol/.github/actions/build-ciab/README.md

     under the License.
 -->

-# run-ciab JavaScript action
+# build-ciab JavaScript action

-This action runs the CDN-in-a-Box and exits with the exit code from the `readiness` service.
+This action builds the CDN-in-a-Box images.
+It assumes the RPMs are already built and exist in artifacts in the `dist/` directory.

 ## Inputs
 None